 This chapter may also have introduced you to a topic of interest in its own right.
-There is a lot of room for growth in circle packing: packings on surfaces, packings of random triangulations, graph embedding, and a growing list of applications.
-And wherever circle packing goes, there, too, will be complex analysis!
+There is a lot of room for growth in circle packing, from packings on surfaces to randomized packings to applications.
+And wherever circle packings go, there, too, will be complex analysis.